Roman-Si/Rscripts_for_proteomics/README.md

 # Rsripts_for_proteomics

 ## About
-Sripts for parsing the output of proteomics analyses.
-Started writing for the mzTab and msstats_input files from quantms (https://doi.org/10.1038/s41592-024-02343-1) but can expand.
+Scripts for parsing the output of proteomics analyses.

+Functions to do the following:
+1. Parse the mzTab output from quantms
+2. Parse the msstats_input file from quantms
+3. Parse the diann parquet output
+4. Prepare dataframes for EDA and differential analysis with prolfqua

 Can add Rmd files or links to other projects later to show example usage.